 186,000 patients are treated at The National Hospital every year

 40,000+ patients have CT or MRI scans every year

 Neurological conditions are the third most common reason for emergency hospital admission.
 Due to life expectancy increasing in the UK, a larger burden has now been placed on the NHS, and with the higher prevalance of neurological disease connected to older age, this issue will only become greater.

-This is why our aim is to support The National Hospital and The Institute of Neurology to carry out new research and find innovative treatments to help the ever-growing number of people affected by neurological conditions.
+This is why our aim is to support The National Hospital and the UCL Queen Square The Institute of Neurology to carry out new research and find innovative treatments to help the ever-growing number of people affected by neurological conditions.